 - Gossamer Gear Gorilla: $215, 29oz, 2800ci pack.
 The pack can be used like a typical frameless pack, but was designed to use the combination of a foam sleep or sit pad attached to the outside of the pack in combination with a removable U shaped aluminum double stay.
 The stay is easily reshaped for a custom fit which could be an issue with heavier loads, but I didn’t have any problems with the stay deforming with <25lb loads.
 The frame isn’t seated into the hip strap system which ultimately limits it’s weight carrying capacity and means that that more care needs to be used in packing than the average internal frame pack.
 The Gorilla has a removable wrap around waist strap and extra wide shoulder straps which I have found quite comfortable.
 The material is more durable than the typical sil-nylon ultralight pack.
 The side pockets are easy to reach while wearing the pack with a large mesh pocket on the back of the pack.
-The biggest problem with the pack is that the foam against the back means there is no where for the moisture to go so it is as sweaty to wear as the ultralight packs that have sil-nylon against the back.
-I found with loads less than 25lb this is one of the most comfortable pack I have used.
+I found with loads less than 25lb this is one of the more comfortable pack I have used.
 If you need more volume, there is the Mariposa and SilverBack.

 - NeoTrekk StackPack is an external frame back which uses a number of “barrel” bags to hold your gear.
 Used to be known as LuxuryLite.
 Didn’t work for me, but I have yet to find an external frame pack that I have liked using.